SphereII/SphereII.Mods/0-SCore/ReadMe.md

 but was just refactored in someway.
 This may include additional null checks, formatting issues, or variable renames.
 XML hooks will remain unchanged.

 [ Change Log ]
+Version: 20.6.478.2052

+	[ Fire Manager ]
+		- Added a check for particles being registered on dedi

+	[ Sound Feature ]
+		- Disable the sound logging by default in blocks.xml

 Version: 20.6.478.1822

 	[ Fire Manager ]